 Each semester the Center for Student Mental Health and Well-being offers support and therapy groups on a wide-range of topics.
-Group therapy can be an effective form of treatment for many for various reasons, including receiving support from others with a similar concern, learning more about the topic of the group through education, helping to feel not alone, and providing support to others in the group.
+Group therapy can be an effective form of treatment for various reasons, including receiving support from others with a similar concern, learning more about the topic through group education, helping to feel not alone, and providing support to others in the group.

 During the first group, the group members and the facilitator work together to establish group rules to ensure the safety and privacy of the group.
 We strongly encourage those who participate in a group to be respectful and maintain the group's confidentiality to strengthen the trust among its members, which ultimately strengthens the trust and participation in group therapy.
 To maximize your benefit, we encourage all group members to actively participate during group sessions.